uberFoo/uberFoo.github.io/_posts/2024-03-04-dwarf-vs-splat.md

 This image does a good job illustrating the startup overhead of each language.
 Calculating the 17th Fibonacci number is a trivial task, and it's faster than the time it takes to compile and run the code.
 Clearly dwarf starts up much more quickly than either other language.
-Javascript has a slight edge over Python.
+Javascript has a slight edge (~12%) over Python.

 By 1000 iterations Javascript is the clear winner.
 And that's around where Javascript finally budges from it's horizontal trek.
-To me this implies that there is a lot more startup overhead than either Python or dwarf. dwarf seems to move pretty quickly, which again implies very small overhead.
+To me this implies that node has a lot more startup overhead than either Python or dwarf. dwarf's time increases pretty quickly, which again implies very small overhead.

 ## Conclusion